One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 Remember 95% of the time, you are on autopilot and have not chosen what is happening between the ears.

 Starting today you have to move a LITTLE bit slower.
-You can change the tone of your voice when you talk to your Self from one that implies, “You Dummy” to one that commands, “You ARE going to do very well.”
+You can change the tone of your voice when you talk to your Self from one that implies, “You Dummy” to one that commands, “You ARE going to do very well because you are making the decisions moment by moment.”

-When you experience pictures that create a sense of hopelessness, immediately change the picture to a struggle that ends with your success instead of failure.
+When you experience internal movies that create a sense of hopelessness, immediately change the movies to a struggle that ends with your success instead of failure.
 When I suggest to you to end with success, I also mean for you to have played the ENTIRE MOVIE of what will happen including all the struggles, outbursts, objections, trays falling, people coming up to your table and interrupting you…everything.
 THEN SUCCESS.

 Anything short of this will CAUSE NO CHANGE in your external behavior as observed by others.